UniqueUpToPermutation/OperatorShifting/README.md

-# C++ Operator Augmentation
+# Operator Shifting

-This is a small testbed of problems for the operator shifting technique (formerly referred to as operator augmentation).
+This is a small testbed of problems for the operator shifting technique (formerly referred to as operator shifting).
 All the methods in our two papers **Operator Shifting for
 Noisy Elliptic Systems** [(Preprint)](https://arxiv.org/abs/2010.09656) and **Operator Shifting for General Noisy Matrix Systems** [(Preprint)](https://arxiv.org/pdf/2104.11294.pdf) implemented herein.

 ![GitHub Logo](images/Diagram.png)